 Oral — swallowed — types of products include tinctures, oils, edibles, beverages, capsules.

 When CBD is swallowed, it moves through the digestive tract, where it is absorbed into the bloodstream.
 This method is the slowest route for CBD to move throughout the body, taking one to two hours, but also the longest amount of time that it is active.
-CBD may stay in your bloodstream one to six hours when ingested orally.
+CBD may stay in your bloodstream 1 to 6 hours when ingested orally.

 Oral — sublingual (under the tongue) — types of products include oils and tinctures.

 The areas under your tongue, along your gums and in your cheeks are filled with capillaries that will absorb the CBD and deliver it directly to your bloodstream, thereby bypassing the digestive tract altogether.
 This method is faster than swallowing CBD, with the onset taking 15 minutes to an hour.
-When taken sublingually, CBD may stay in your bloodstream for six to eight hours.
+When taken sublingually, CBD may stay in your bloodstream for 6 to 8 hours.

 Inhalation — types of products include vape pens, dabs, high CBD cannabis.

 When CBD is inhaled, it moves to the lungs where it quickly passes into the bloodstream.
 This is the fastest way to get CBD into your system with an onset of seconds to minutes, but the CBD is only effective for a short amount of time.
-It may stay in your bloodstream for no more than two to three hours.
+It may stay in your bloodstream for no more than 2 to 3 hours.

 Topical — applied to skin — types of products include creams and lotions.